Ford666/RAF21_TM_retrieval/README.md

 In experiment, we perform single-spot & multi-spot focusing through MMF, focus scanning across the fiber region, and image transmission through MMF.

 ### Prequisite
-- Your computer should install [ALp-4.3](https://www.vialux.de/en/download.html) for controlling digital micromirror device (DMD, DLP9500, Texas Instruments Inc, USA), remember to change the directories of ALP-4.3, including alp4395.dll and alp.h, to your local ones.
+- Your computer should install [ALp-4.3](https://www.vialux.de/en/download.html) for controlling the digital micromirror device (DMD, DLP9500, Texas Instruments Inc, USA), remember to change the directories of ALP-4.3, including alp4395.dll and alp.h, to your local ones.

-- We use the mex programming (`./utils/CudaLee_1920_1080.mexw64`) to generate the binary computer-generated-hologram (CGH) to equip a 1920x1080 DMD with phase modulation ability.
-To use the mexw64 function, you need to compile it first in MATLAB with C/C++ compiler being installed.
-The process may be complicated, and the very basic MATLAB command is: mex -setup C++.
+- We use the mex programming (`./utils/CudaLee_1920_1080.mexw64`) to generate the binary computer-generated-hologram (CGH), which is uploaded to a 1920x1080 DMD for phase modulation.
+To use the mexw64 function, you may need to compile it first in MATLAB with C/C++ compiler being installed.
+The process may be complicated, and a very basic MATLAB command is: mex -setup C++.